-Class A and Class B common stock to be outstanding after

-Use of Proceeds......
-We estimate that we will receive net proceeds from the offering of class B common stock of \$311 million, or \$358 million if the underwriters' option to purchase additional shares of class B common stock is exercised in full.
-We anticipate using the net proceeds from this offering, together with an estimated \$629 million of net proceeds from the concurrent offering of equity security units, or \$723 million if the underwriters' option to purchase additional shares of equity security units is exercised in full, primarily to reduce the amounts outstanding under our Five Year Competitive Advance and Revolving Credit Facility dated May 2, 1997, among us and the lenders named therein, to repurchase \$75 million of long-term debt and to partially fund the August 10, 2001 maturity of \$350 million of floating rate notes or to refinance other debt.
-Any remaining proceeds may be used by Raytheon to fund capital expenditures, working capital requirements and general corporate purposes.

-New York Stock Exchange symbol.....
-RTNb.
+Common stock offered Common stock to be outstanding after the offering 390,921,493 shares.
+We estimate that we will receive net proceeds from this offering of our common stock, assuming a public offering price of \$34.46, of \$965 million, or \$1,018 million if the underwriters' option to purchase additional shares of common stock is exercised in full.
+We anticipate using the net proceeds from this offering primarily to reduce the amounts outstanding under our Five Year Competitive Advance and Revolving Credit Facility dated May 2, 1997, among us and the lenders named therein and to purchase or retire other long-term debt.
+We intend to use any remaining proceeds to fund capital expenditures, working capital requirements and other general corporate purposes.
+New York Stock Exchange symbol KIN.

-The number of shares of class A and class B common stock that will be outstanding after this offering is based on the number of shares of class A and class B common stock outstanding as of March 8, 2001.
+The number of shares of common stock that will be outstanding after this offering is based on the number of shares of common stock outstanding as of September 30, 2001.
 This number excludes the following:

-- 34.1 million shares of class B common stock subject to options outstanding as of December 31, 2000, at a weighted average exercise price of \$41.66 per share; - .
-49.2 million shares of class B common stock available for future grants under our stock plans as of December 31, 2000; - .
-1.65 million shares of class B common stock that may be purchased by the underwriters to cover over-allotments, if any; and - . the effects of the reverse/forward stock split and reclassification of our class A common stock and class B common stock into one class of common stock, each of which is subject to stockholder approval at the April 25, 2001 annual meeting of stockholders.
+- .
+41.2 million shares of common stock subject to options outstanding as of July 1, 2001, at a weighted average exercise price of \$39.51 per share; - .
+28.5 million shares of common stock available for future grants under our stock plans as of July 1, 2001; and - .
+1.6 million shares of common stock that may be purchased by the underwriters to cover over-allotments, if any.